boxyhq/website/docs/retraced/getting-started/searching-for-events.md

 ## Free Text Search

-By default, the search query you type in the search box will seach all fields for this value.
+By default, the search query you type in the search box will search all fields for this value.

 ## Structured (Advanced) Search